hawqffm/HawqD2F/README.md

 If you are using CentOS 7.X you can use the yum install option.

 Installing Hive:
-1. Follow either the instructions on the Hive-homepage to install through the command line (https://cwiki.apache.org/confluence/display/Hive/GettingStarted), or just download from http://www.us.apache.org/dist/hive/stable/ the newest stable release to your host-system and copy it into your virtual machine with `docker cp [OPTIONS] SRC_PATH | - CONTAINER:DEST_PATH`
+1. For Option 1: download from http://www.us.apache.org/dist/hive/stable/ the newest stable release to your host-system and copy it into your virtual machine with `docker cp [OPTIONS] SRC_PATH | - CONTAINER:DEST_PATH`
+2. For Option 2: Follow the instructions on the Hive-homepage(https://cwiki.apache.org/confluence/display/Hive/GettingStarted) to install through the command line

-2. Include Hive in the virtual machine's PATH-variable
+3. Include Hive in the virtual machine's PATH-variable

 Installing and generating data / running queries with D2F-Bench: